gingerchew/Docs/en/extras/migx/migx.backend-usage.md

 [[!getImageList? &tvname=`multiitemsgridTv2`]]
 ```

-If you have multiple calls on the preview resource you will also need unique values for each TV in 'Preview JsonVarKey' - default is 'migx\_outputvalue'
+If you have multiple calls on the preview resource you will also need unique values for each TV in 'Preview JsonVarKey' - default is `migx_outputvalue`

 Once you have filled out the field 'Preview Url' you will have an additional button 'Preview' on your MIGX-TV, which shows the preview window with content of your preview resource.